Nashville-Public-Library/talklib/README.md

 required for "local" shows
 - path to the local file as such: `D:\path\to\the\show.wav`
 - you will probably not have a hardcoded path here.
 Usually, you will be running a short algorithm to determine the path.
-Please see the [MISC](https://github.com/talkinglibrary/misc) repo for some examples.
+Please see the [talking-library-misc](https://github.com/Nashville-Public-Library/talking-library-misc) repo for some examples (This is a private repo!
+Contact Shared Systems team to get access).

 `is_permalink`